 “’For my thoughts are not your thoughts, neither are your ways my ways,’ declares the Lord.”

-One of the things many of us are taught growing up is that we should get a good education and find a job that will help us fulfill all of our wants and desires.
+One of the things many of us are taught growing up is that we should get a good education and find a job to help us fulfill our wants and desires.
 This isn’t a bad attribute to have; however, when all our focus is on being successful and making a living for ourselves, where can God fit into the equation?
 Will you be able to listen to His voice and move when He says to go, or will your focus be elsewhere?

 Today, I started a new devotional by Connilyn Cossette, my favorite author.
 After publishing each of her books, Connilyn writes a devotional that matches the theme of her book’s plot and posts it on the Bible app (link below).
 You don’t have to read her books before starting the devotions; but, who knows, you might be inspired to read them after getting a taste of her amazing talent!